ClickHouse/azurite-rs/README.md

 Azurite is an emulator of the Azure API for testing.
 We use it in ClickHouse tests to validate the integration with Azure Blob Storage.

-But this implementation appears to be slow under load, and one of the suspected reasons was the fact that it is implemented in Typescript.
+But that implementation appears to be slow under load, and one of the suspected reasons was the fact that it is implemented in Typescript.

 So I thought, what happens if we vibe-code its rewrite in Rust?
 The code is guaranteed to be garbage, but it could be enough to facilitate simple regression testing.